22 Fun Things To Do In Mendoza, Argentina

 By plane

-Several major airlines and even some budget ones fly in and out of Mendoza, with direct flights to Buenos Aires (both Jorge Newbery and Ezeiza airports) which lasts around 1 hour and 45 minutes, and other large cities in the country.
+Several major airlines and even some budget ones fly in and out of Mendoza, with direct flights to Buenos Aires (both Jorge Newbery and Ezeiza airports), which last around 1 hour and 45 minutes, and other large cities in the country.

 By bus